eventEmitter/ee-db-connection/README.md

-# ee-db-connection
+# related-db-connection

-Abstract connection implementation for the related orm

-## installation

-npm install ee-db-connection
+Creates connections to the DB Server for the [Related ORM](https://www.npmjs.com/package/related).
+Vendor specific implementations should implement this module.